szrlee/szrlee.github.io/content/publication/li-2024-approximate/index.md

 ### Summary of contributions:

 1. New probability tools in high-dimensional probability and statistics
-- a non-trivial martingale extension of Johnson-Lindenstrauss (JL) for adaptively sampled data due to the sequential nature of RL
+- a non-trivial martingale extension of Johnson-Lindenstrauss (JL) for adaptively sampled data due to the sequential nature of RL;
-- a unified and simple analysis for JL via high-dimension extension of Hanson-Wright
+- a unified and simple analysis for JL via high-dimension extension of Hanson-Wright.

 2. Methodology for sequential-decision making
-- hypermodel for efficient incremental approximation of the posterior (uncertainty estimation) over complex models without leveraging conjugacy as encountering more data
+- hypermodel for efficient incremental approximation of the posterior (uncertainty estimation) over complex models without leveraging conjugacy as encountering more data;
-- index sampling for approximate posterior sampling for data-efficient sequential decision-making
+- index sampling for approximate posterior sampling for data-efficient sequential decision-making.

 3. Results for sequential-decision making
-- Practically, our developed HyperAgent demonstrates its robust performance in large-scale deep RL benchmarks with significant efficiency gain in terms of both data and computation.
+- Practically, our developed HyperAgent demonstrates its robust performance in large-scale deep RL benchmarks with significant efficiency gain in terms of both data and computation;
-- Theoretically, first method to achieve logarithmic per-step computation and sublinear under tabular episodic RL among practically scalable algorithms
+- Theoretically, first method to achieve logarithmic per-step computation and sublinear under tabular episodic RL among practically scalable algorithms.